microsoft/ML-For-Beginners/9-Real-World/1-Applications/README.md

 ### Motion sensing of animals

-While deep learning has created a revolution in visually-tracking animal movements (you can build your own [polar bear tracker](https://docs.microsoft.com/learn/modules/build-ml-model-with-azure-stream-analytics/?WT.mc_id=academic-15963-cxa) here), classic ML still has a place in this task.
+While deep learning has created a revolution in visually tracking animal movements (you can build your own [polar bear tracker](https://docs.microsoft.com/learn/modules/build-ml-model-with-azure-stream-analytics/?WT.mc_id=academic-15963-cxa) here), classic ML still has a place in this task.

-Sensors to track movements of farm animals and IoT makes use of this type of visual processing, but more basic ML techniques are useful to preprocess data.
+Sensors to track movements of farm animals and IoT make use of this type of visual processing, but more basic ML techniques are useful to preprocess data.
 For example, in this paper, sheep postures were monitored and analyzed using various classifier algorithms.
 You might recognize the ROC curve on page 335.

 https://druckhaus-hofmann.de/gallery/31-wj-feb-2020.pdf